gocodeup/rest-blog/src/main/resources/curriculum/i-intro/4-views.md

 for binding data to a view via the DOM.

 ---
-## Including Thymeleaf in the project
+## TODO: Include Thymeleaf in the project

 Add the following to your `pom.xml`.